 - Complete and sign an application for membership form.
 Note: you can now sign the application for membership form electronically using Adobe Acrobat Reader.

 - Local unions require an initiation fee.
 The amount is laid out in your Local bylaws.
 You must pay this fee to become a member in good standing.
-Please note: CUPE is waiving all initiation fees until December 31, 2021.

 - Submit the completed application and initiation fee, if applicable, to your Local union.